Which config file to use

 Butler can send periodic heartbeat messages to a monitoring tool, which can then alert if Butler hasn’t checked in as expected.

-If you intend to call Butler’s REST API from the load script of Sense apps, you must create a couple of data connections first.
+If you intend to call Butler’s REST API from the load script of Sense apps, you must create a few data connections first.
+A couple of them are mandatory, one is optional.

 Butler can receive and act on any user event detected in the Sense log files.
 This page describes how to set this up using Sense log appenders.